ghtorrent/ghtorrent.org/faq.md

 #### _My data is out of date_

 Github only creates events when an entity is created and not when it is updated or deleted.
 It is therefore not possible to be completely up-to-date with changes in users (e.g. updated location) and repositories (e.g. renames).
-GHTorrent tries its best to stay up to date by refreshing all users and all repos every X months.
-As the DB contains 12M+ users and 30M+ repos, this process may take a while and it can also fail due to spurious reasons.
+ As the DB contains 50M+ users and 140M+ repos, this refresh process may take a while and it can also fail due to spurious reasons.

 ## Copyright and Privacy